Antimicrobial stewardship: History

-In the 1970s the first clinical pharmacy services were established in North American hospitals.
-The first formal evaluation of antibiotic use in children regarding antibiotic choice, dose and necessity of treatment was undertaken at The Children's Hospital of Winnipeg.
-Researchers observed errors in therapy in 30% of medical orders and 63% of surgical orders.
+The first formal evaluation of antibiotic use in children was undertaken at The Children's Hospital of Winnipeg in 1980.
+Researchers observed errors in 30% of medical orders and 63% of surgical orders.
 The most frequent error was unnecessary treatment found in 13% of medical and 45% of surgical orders.
 The authors stated "Many find it difficult to accept that there are standards against which therapy may be judged."

-In the 1980s the antibiotic class of cephalosporins was introduced, further increasing bacterial resistance.
+In the 1980s, the antibiotic class of cephalosporins was introduced, further increasing bacterial resistance.
 During this decade infection control programs began to be established in hospitals, which systematically recorded and investigated hospital-acquired infections.
 Evidence-based treatment guidelines and regulation of antibiotic use surfaced.
-Australian researchers published the first medical guideline outcomes research.